-Dartmouth has procedures in place that serve to be sensitive to parties who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and a respondent, such as changes to housing, academic, protective orders, transportation and working situations, if reasonably available.
-Dartmouth will make such accommodations or measures, if the complainant requests them and if they are reasonably available, regardless of whether the complainant chooses to formally report the crime to the Title IX Office, Department of Safety and Security, or local law enforcement.
-Students and employees should contact the Title IX Office for supportive measures.
+Dartmouth has procedures in place to be sensitive to parties who report sexual assault, domestic violence, dating violence, stalking, and other forms of prohibited sexual misconduct, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and a respondent, such as changes to housing, academic, protective orders, transportation and working situations, if reasonably available.
+Dartmouth will make such accommodations or measures, if the complainant requests them and if they are reasonably available, regardless of whether the complainant chooses to formally report the incident to the Office of Equal Opportunity, Accessibility, and Title IX, Department of Safety and Security, or local law enforcement.
+Students and employees should contact the Office for Equal Opportunity, Accessibility, and Title IX for supportive measures.

-If a report of domestic violence, dating violence, sexual assault or stalking is reported to Dartmouth, below are the procedures that Dartmouth will follow:
+If a report of domestic violence, dating violence, sexual assault, stalking, or other prohibited sexual misconduct is reported to Dartmouth, below are the procedures that Dartmouth will follow: